-Personal Growth is enriched by experiences and exposures the individual gets during the process of development.
-Developing skills and abilities to get adjusted to the immediate environment is something that ensures the growth of any individual.
-When people realize the importance of individuality and real-life experiences, only then they can develop the ability to face the world.
+Personal Growth is identified with gaining experiences and exposure.
+Developing skills and abilities along the process is something that ensures the growth of any individual.
+When the person realizes the importance of individuality and reallife experiences, only then can they develop the abilities to face the world.
+They realize their dreams and aspirations, thereby going in the direction of self-realization and ensuring a good quality of life for themselves.
 These individuals constantly work towards building their personalities and focusing on their internal being as well.
-People who live as conscious beings can progress towards their growth and continued development and thus, they work on gaining a sense of their potential.
-For that, people should be able to understand and convert opportunities present in the environment in their favor by using their capabilities.
-Environmental mastery is defined by Ryff (1989) as "the ability to choose or change the surrounding context using physical or mental actions as well as being control events".
-During this process, a person manipulates the environmental conditions for making maximum utilization of available opportunities.
-Ryff talks about two categories- A high scorer and a low scorer in environmental mastery.
-The high scorers develop worthy circumstances that will eventually correlate to their narrative.
-The low scorers, on the other hand, are not able to control their everyday affairs and fail to manage their everyday life happenings.
-Also, the low scorers are not able to make good use of the opportunities offered to them and do not engage in the external environment either, thus failing to become a part of the world.
-The capability of the person depends not only on experiencing gratification or being happy at the moment but on recognizing the importance of all life events.
-For that purpose, they should be able to control and manipulate their environments and make things happen in their favor.
+So, people who live as conscious beings can progress towards their growth and continued development.
+And thus, they work on gaining a sense of their potential.
+For that, a person should be able to understand and convert their environment using their capabilities so they require mental and physical strength for the purpose.
+Environmental mastery is defined by Ryff (1989) as "the ability to choose or change the surrounding context using physical or mental actions as well as being control events."
+He talks about two categories- A high scorer and a low scorer in environmental mastery.
+The High Scorer, thus, high scorers develop their own worthy circumstances that will eventually correlate to their narrative.
+A low scorer, on the other hand, is not able to control their everyday affairs and fails to manage their everyday life happenings.
+Also, they are not able to make good use of the opportunities offered to them and do not engage in the external environment either, thus failing to become a part of the world.
+The capability of a person lies not in experiencing gratification or being happy at the moment but in recognizing the importance of all life events.
+For that purpose, they should be able to control and manipulate their environments and make things happen in their favor, not that seems right, but something that actually, is right.

 How to cite this article: Shokeen, A. and Tyagi, P. (2022).
 The Impact of Counselling on Emotional Well-being of School Students.
 Educational Quest: An Int.
 J. Edu.
 Appl.
 Soc.
-Sci., 13(02): 139-143.
+Sci., 13(03): 215-219.